object-oriented-python/object-oriented-programming/doc/source/1_introduction.rst

     .. only:: not book

-        For further information, see :doc:`the official Python venv documentation
+        For further information, see :external:doc:`the official Python venv documentation <library/venv>`.
-        <library/venv>`.

     .. only:: book